cgarner1/Deep-Q-Maze-Game/readme.md

 # Basic Usage

 Creating a game environment is as simple as defining a new Environment object with a given player velocity, a screen size set (heavily suggested you use 500 by 500 size), and stage number (zero or one).
-You will also need to define your reinforcment learning model of choice, in this example, labeled "agent."
+You will also need to define your reinforcement learning model of choice, in this example, labeled "agent."

 ```python
 import Game